LIFT Open Market Shared Equity

 How does the LIFT Open Market Shared Equity scheme work?

-The Scottish Government’s Contribution depends on the amount you can afford to contribute from savings and a mortgage ( a mortgage is optional if you are over 60 and in housing need).
-Your minimum contribution will be detailed in your Passport approval letter which gives you up to 12 weeks to find a suitable property ( and settlement must take place by 31 March 2025) .
-If you do not find a property to buy within 12 weeks , you can reapply to the scheme subject to budget availability.
+Your Passport Approval Letter gives you up to 12 weeks to find a suitable property.
+Settlement must take place by 31 March 2026.
+If you do not find a property to buy on time, you can reapply to the scheme subject to budget availability.

 What value of property can I buy?

 The Maximum Threshold for each area depends on the number of Apartments.
-An apartment is a habitable room, including bedrooms, living rooms, dining rooms, and box rooms (subject to size).
-Kitchens, bathrooms, and conservatories are not classed as apartments.
+An apartment is a habitable room, including bedrooms, living rooms, dining rooms and box rooms (subject to size).
+Kitchens, bathrooms and conservatories are not classed as apartments.
 For example, a three-apartment property could have two bedrooms and a living room.

 There is no upper size limit on the property you can buy.

-Check what local authority area a property is in using our postcode checker.
+Check what local authority area a property is in using our Postcode checker.

 How do I apply?

-Read our leaflet for an easy step-by-step guide to applying.
+Read our Leaflet for an easy step by step guide to applying.

 We recommend that you speak with an Independent Financial Adviser or Mortgage Adviser before applying.
 You will need to provide a Mortgage Promise or Mortgage Agreement in Principle along with your application unless you are over 60 and buying without a mortgage.